Troubled-Mind/Suspicious-Traders/README.md

 ## Step 2 - Apply the label to all inbound emails
 Don't worry - it'll be auto-removed by the script :)
-In your Gmail, search for this below:
+In your Gmail, search for this:
 `label:unread -in:chats `
 Then click this icon
 ![image](https://user-images.githubusercontent.com/102833637/161351398-e9d2a428-4277-40dd-a0dd-004350a6b5e8.png)